Smart and sustainable freight transport

 To avoid unnecessary kilometres, we seek an optimal load factor of the lorries that deliver goods to our stores.
 We're able to do this thanks to centrally located distribution centres, smart transport planning, compact packaging and mixed transports.
 For example, we avoid transport with separate refrigerated lorries thanks to our refrigerated and frozen product containers with liquid ice.
 We also try to organise the transport flows from the suppliers to our distribution centres as optimally as possible, with a maximum load factor of the lorries.

-less in 2020 thanks to barge transport in Belgium
+less in the financial year 2022/23 thanks to barge transport in Belgium

 Modal shift: shift to alternative means of transport